Longwater1234/WedemyClient/README.md

 # wedemyvue
-Clone of Udemy, built using Vue 3 + Typescript + Element Plus.
+Clone of Udemy, built using Vue 3 + Typescript + Element Plus + Injector/Provide API (No Vuex!)

 ## Plugins used
 - Axios